chsasank/chsasank.github.io/_posts/2017-05-16-deep-learning-crash-course-2.md

 How do I know what architecture to use?

-> Don't be a hero!
+> Don't be a hero! - Andrej Karpathy
 >
 > * Take whatever works best on ILSVRC (latest ResNet)
 > * Download a pretrained model